 Before you grab your plant with bare hands, be aware that Peruvian Lily can be irritating to the eyes and skin.
 It's best to wear gloves and remember not to rub your eyes until you're done with the job.
 As for the hole size to dig, go down deep enough so when you put the barefoot in, it'll be level with the top of the bed, covered with a little soil.
 The hole width should be wide enough, so you spread the roots out.
 Space the roots about a foot apart when planting.
 You can now fill it in, pressing down on the soil when you finished, and/or watering it to help settle the soil around the root.
 Assuming it's placed in a spot with good drainage, this won't hurt the plant.
 If the soil is cool, you can wait a little while until the ground warms up, as the plants will grow much quicker for you.

 After Planting Care

 For the most part, the care needed for Alstroemeria is regarding watering.
 They do like to get a good drink, throwing off better and larger flowers in response.
 You only need to be sure not to water to the point of the ground becoming too wet, which would overwhelm the plant.

 You can store your Peruvian Lilies over the winter in a temperature range of 35-41°F (2-5 °C).
 Keep them in a slightly moist mix during this time.
 Be cautious when lifting the roots as they are very brittle and can be damaged if not handled carefully.
-Occasionally check your tubers during the winter to be sure none are shrivelling or rotting.
+Occasionally check your tubers during the winter to be sure none are shriveling or rotting.
 If you find any, just throw them out.

 Propagating Through Seeds